 California Man Arrested on Felony Charge For Actions During Jan.
 6 Capitol Breach

-WASHINGTON — A California man was arrested on charges, unsealed yesterday, stemming from his actions during the breach of the U.S. Capitol on Jan.
+WASHINGTON — A California man has been arrested on felony charge for his actions during the breach of the U.S. Capitol on Jan.
 6, 2021.
 His actions and the actions of others disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the presidential election.

-This case was investigated by the FBI’s Washington, and San Francisco Field Offices.
+The case is being investigated by the FBI’s Los Angeles Field Office and the FBI’s Washington Field Office, which identified Johnston as AFO #247 on its seeking information photos.
 Valuable assistance was provided by the U.S. Capitol Police and the Metropolitan Police Department.

-In the 24 months since Jan.
-6, 2021, more than 950 individuals have been arrested in nearly all 50 states for crimes related to the breach of the U.S. Capitol, including over 284 individuals charged with assaulting or impeding law enforcement.
+In the 29 months since Jan.
+6, 2021, more than 1,000 individuals have been charged in nearly all 50 states for crimes related to the breach of the U.S. Capitol, including nearly 350 individuals charged with assaulting or impeding law enforcement.
 The investigation remains ongoing.

 Anyone with tips can call 1-800-CALL-FBI (800-225-5324) or visit tips.fbi.gov.

 A complaint is merely an allegation, and all defendants are presumed innocent until proven guilty beyond a reasonable doubt in a court of law.